umbraco/UmbracoDocs/Umbraco-Cloud/Frequently-Asked-Questions/index.md

 ### Is it possible to add my own custom DLLs for extending the Umbraco Backoffice?

 Yes, an Umbraco Cloud project is basically a normal Umbraco website where we give you multiple environments and deployment of code and content between these environments.
-It's really easy to get the site running locally (via Git) which is the best way to add your own code (templates, cs files, packages, DLLs and so forth).
+You can run your site locally (via Git) which is the best way to add your own code (templates, cs files, packages, DLLs and so forth).

 ### Is it possible to add custom tables in addition to the Umbraco Cloud database?